junokili/Surabaya-Kita/README.md

     - My Profile contains a button to My Events, where there is an in text link to create an event
     - The navigation bar contains a Create Event link, and there is an in text link on the home page.
-    - Sign Up and Edit Profile forms are designed defensively so users cannot input incorrect information and are given a warning when a category has not been filled in
+    - Sign Up and Edit Profile forms are designed defensively so users cannot input incorrect information and are given a warning when any required input has not been filled in

 4. As a new or existing user I want to find a local event to meet new people, and feel safe doing so
     - Users can browse the events easily with visual clues
-    - USers can then find all the additional details of events that are of interest to them e.g. where, what, when and just turn up
+    - Users can then find all the additional details of events that are of interest to them e.g. where, what, when by using the reveal function, and just turn up
     - Users can see the planned meet point for an event in the card reveal so they know whether it will be held somewhere public and safe.
     - The site recommends the use of the site cafe for social events, as this is a safe and friendly